radanalyticsio/oshinko-specs/config-maps-for-spark-confs.md

       creationTimestamp: null
       labels:
         app: oshinko
-      name: oshinko-cluster-configs
+      name: myworkerconfig

+Note that `sparkMasterConfig` and `sparkWorkerConfig` could be set to the same value if all nodes in the cluster have the same configuration.
+Additionally, both are optional -- it is possible to customize the configuration for the workers and leave the master unmodified or vice versa.

-If oshinko sees the `sparkConfig` field set in the cluster config object, it will mount the named ConfigMap as a volume at a fixed location on the spark nodes it creates and set the SPARK_CONF_DIR environment variable to that location.
+If oshinko sees either of these fields set in the cluster config object, it will mount the named ConfigMap as a volume at a fixed location on spark containers of the appropriate type and set the SPARK_CONF_DIR environment variable appropriately.

-It is up to the user to independently create the named ConfigMap with OpenShift facilities before launching the cluster.
-If the ConfigMap does not exist when oshinko create the cluster, an error will be returned and the cluster will not be created.
+It is up to the user to independently create the named ConfigMaps with OpenShift facilities before launching the cluster.
+If a specified ConfigMap does not exist when oshinko creates the cluster, an error will be returned and the cluster will not be created.
+By default OpenShift will not create a container until all referenced ConfigMaps exist (the container will be pending).

+Note that clusters which do not specify these ConfigMaps will have the static spark configuration which was set in the spark image being used.

 ### Alternatives